• Skip to primary navigation

 • 20 oz frozen chopped spinach, thawed and drained

-• 1 Tbsp lemon zest (about 1 medium lemon)
+• 1 tablespoon lemon zest (about 1 medium lemon)

 • 16 oz sheep's milk feta, crumbled